rails/rails/guides/source/action_view_overview.md

       [...]
 ```

 The file names follow a Rails naming convention.
 They share their name with the associated controller action.
-For example the `index.html.erb`, `edit.html.erb`, etc. above.
+For example the `index.html.erb`, `edit.html.erb`, etc.

 By following this naming convention, Rails will automatically find and render the matching view at the end of a controller action, without you having to specify it.
 For example, the `index` action in the `articles_controller.rb` will automatically render the `index.html.erb` view inside the `app/views/articles/` directory.
 The name and the location of the file are both important.